 Make Drinking Water Safe

+Pre-filter water when needed.
 If the water has turbidity.
-If water is cloudy, has suspended particles, muddy, dirty, soupy, or is it stagnate.
+Which means water is cloudy, has suspended particles, muddy, dirty, soupy, or stagnate.
 And has human or animal waste in it.
-You must first pre filter.
-Pre filter contaminated water by running it through some type of filter.
+You must first pre-filter.
+Pre-filter contaminated water by running it through a filter.

 In an emergency a cotton t-shirt, handkerchief, even socks work as a filter